 The calculations and projections for each soil type in Ohio are based on the 2017 formulation which substantially changed the methodology for CAUV values from previous years.
 The Ohio Department of Taxation (ODT) provides an overview of the caclulation for CAUV values which are used within this repository.

-Recommendations for alterating the calculation procedure for CAUV calculations to be presented 2020-01-08:
+Recommendations for altering the calculation procedure for CAUV calculations presented on 2020-01-08:

 An oversimplified description of how to calculate the CAUV value for a particular soil type is that it is the expected net returns from farming corn, soybeans, and wheat on an acre of land divided by capitalization rate to give a present value for owning a piece of land for commercial agricultural production.
 Please read the CAUV formula description for a more in-depth understanding of the program.
 The following pages provide description of the data involved with each component:

 The usdarnass package is used for updating official USDA data and is not on CRAN.
 To install, a user must run the following command in R:

 Afterwards, the user must register a NASS API Key through USDA and install the key on their local machine with the